-Programme Minimum No. of credits to be earned to enroll for project semester
+Programme Minimum no. of credits to be earned to enroll for

-M. Tech.
-(Full time / Part time) 18

-M.C.A.
-(Full time / Part time) 45

-M.C.A.
-(Full time / Part time) - 22
+project semester

+M.Tech.
+18

+MCA (3 years) 45

-(Lateral Entry) 22
+MCA (Lateral Entry) 22

-M.Sc.(Full time / Part time) 18
+MCA (2 years) 22

+M.Sc.
+18

-9.2 If the student has not earned minimum number of credits specified, he/she has to earn the required credits, at least to the extent of minimum credits specified in clause 9.1 and then register for the project semester.
+9.2 If the student has not earned mini0mum number of credits specified, he/she has to earn the required credits, at least to the extent of minimum credits specified in clause 9.1 and then register for the project semester.

-10.0 DISCIPLINE
+10.0 ATTENDANCE